 Here is something quite interesting.
 Nobody ever considers the user names.
 They are just sort of “given”.
 Well, are they?
 Most of the time, they are not.
 They are assumed and designed into the system one way or another.
 And they can have an impact on security.

 An old saying goes that a secure Windows computer is the one that is switched off, locked in a safe and dumped into the ocean.
 That goes for any other system and still leaves a tiny chance of a deep water diver break-in.
 We cannot make a computer system impenetrable.
 What we can do is make it harder for an attacker.
 One of the ways to make it just that bit harder is to choose good user names.

 What’s a good user name?
 What is a user name?
-What is a it’ll be all right in a minute.?
+What is a user id?
 What is user identification?
 What on Earth is the difference?
-Hold it there,
+Hold it there, it’ll be all right in a minute.

 I promise I will try to be as unscientific about it as possible.